What is a Texas Medical Power of Attorney?

-A medical power of attorney is a document that allows you, the principal, to designate a trusted family member or friend to make medical decisions for you in the event you become unconscious or mentally incapable of making those decisions for yourself.
+A Texas medical power of attorney is a document that allows you, the principal, to designate a trusted family member or friend to make medical decisions for you if you become unconscious or mentally incapable of making those decisions for yourself.

 Medical powers of attorney are not just for the elderly.
 Unexpected injuries or illness can occur at any age, so all adults should have one in place.